Vladyslav-K/figma-to-ai-json/README.md

-# Export to Claude JSON
+# Figma to AI JSON

-Figma plugin that exports designs to an optimized JSON format for Claude AI to generate pixel-perfect React/Tailwind code.
+Figma plugin that exports designs to an AI-optimized JSON format for LLMs (Claude, ChatGPT, Gemini, etc.) to generate pixel-perfect React/Tailwind code.

 ## Installation